29988122/Fate-Grand-Order_Lua/README.md

 For example, Refill\_or\_Not = 1 Use\_Stone = 1 How\_Many = 3 will enable the auto refill feature, use stone 3 times, and stop at the "not enough stamina" screen, without using 4th stone.

-## Autoskill:
+## AutoSkill:
-Autoskill allows you to execute customized skill command according to your team using a string.
+AutoSkill allows you to execute customized skill command according to your team using a string.
 To enable, please modify the lua file you are executing(CN, EN, JP or TW).

 Change Enable_Autoskill to 1 if you wish to enable it, 0 to disable.